cldwalker/lightning/README.markdown

 Install
 =======

+For newcomers to github, install this gem with: `gem install cldwalker-lightning -s http://gems.github.com`

 To make your own commands, you'll need to:

 1. Create ~/.lightning.yml or a lightning.yml in the current directory.